fhrach4/danmaku/danmaku/README.txt

 This is my attempt at making a bullet-hell / Damnaku game.
-I currently do not have the ability to make sprites, so if anyone can pleas help
+I currently do not have the ability to make sprites, so if anyone can please help

 Sprites used are from the spriter's resource